5yzygy/goit-js-hw-04/README.md

 # goit-js-hw-04
-A repository for the 4th Javascript homework of the GoIT Full-Stack Developer Course
+A repository for the 4th JavaScript homework of the GoIT Full-Stack Developer Course